bluelightspirit/ReverseDirections/README.md

 2) Reads in the directions from a text-based file
 3) Outputs the directions in reverse order it came from the original text-based file onto the newly created text-based file with "Reverse" after the file name

+## What did I learn?

+1) How to read a file and how to create a new file and write text to it.
+2) How to use StringBuilder
+3) How to truly reverse directions to the user rather than flip the directions and locations around and assume that will be the directions in reverse.

 ## Compiling

 This program uses solely Java to compile.